Less is more here. Earthy and musky, I find that people either love the scent or steer clear of it.

 I admit that I am a patch fan.
 I love growing it, I love wearing it, I love working with it!
 I adore its mysterious, sensual scent.

 If you are not a patchouli lover, I would suggest trying it in a blend.
 Our Lavender Patch scented products have a unisex fragrance and are enjoyed by many who don't like patchouli on its own.
-Whether it is in our soap, body oil, body butter stick or candle, the patchouli scent successfully rounds out the calming, herbaceous scents of lavender and geranium.
+Whether it is in our soap, body oil or candle, the patchouli scent successfully rounds out the calming, herbaceous scents of lavender and geranium.
 I do hope you give them a try.

 Please note: In addition to the Lavender Patch line, there are other soap and body care products which contain patchouli.
 Just type "patchouli" in the Search box, and the products will show up for you.